Bouni/smoothieboard-graphics/README.md

-# smoothieboard-graphics
+# Smoothieboard graphics

-graphics of the smoothieboard
+Graphics of the smoothieboard